gocodevs/GoMasternode/doc/init.md

 /usr/lib/systemd/system directory, followed by the command "systemctl daemon-reload" in order to update running systemd configuration.

-To test, run "systemctl start blocknoded" and to enable for system startup run "systemctl enable blocknoded"
+To test, run "systemctl start gocoind" and to enable for system startup run "systemctl enable gocoind"

 4b) OpenRC

-Rename blocknoded.openrc to blocknoded and drop it in /etc/init.d.
+Rename gocoind.openrc to gocoind and drop it in /etc/init.d.
 Double check ownership and permissions and make it executable.
-Test it with "/etc/init.d/blocknoded start" and configure it to run on startup with "rc-update add blocknoded"
+Test it with "/etc/init.d/gocoind start" and configure it to run on startup with "rc-update add gocoind"

 4c) Upstart (for Debian/Ubuntu based distributions)

-Drop blocknoded.conf in /etc/init.
-Test by running "service blocknoded start" it will automatically start on reboot.
+Drop gocoind.conf in /etc/init.
+Test by running "service gocoind start" it will automatically start on reboot.

 NOTE: This script is incompatible with CentOS 5 and Amazon Linux 2014 as they